 To be fair, we weren’t offering SEO services back then like we do now, but we were helping our clients with content creation and content marketing.

-My team and I would register for free trials with SEMrush, Moz, and other SEO tools such as Raven, Woorank, and of course, rely heavily on the free Keyword Planner tool from Google Ads (erstwhile AdWords) for content creation and marketing.
+My team and I would register for free trials with SEMrush, Moz, and other SEO tools such as SE Ranking, SpyFu, and of course, rely heavily on the free Keyword Planner tool from Google Ads (erstwhile AdWords) for keyword research and content planning.

 But there came a point in my agency career when using Keyword Planner and free trials of the aforementioned SEO tools was just not enough.
 Having been impressed with Moz and SEMrush, I finally decided to take the plunge and invest in Moz, and a few months later, SEMrush for keyword and competition analysis.